Killeen Domestic Assault and Violence Defense Lawyers

 Legal help when you’re facing family violence charges in Harker Heights, Waco, Copperas Cove and across Central Texas

 Family and domestic violence allegations are serious.
 A conviction can result in jail time, loss of right to bear arms and a criminal record.
 Many people arrested for domestic violence offenses are unsure about the charges against them, and may not even understand why they were arrested in the first place.
-Domestic violence and assault involves a wide variety of offenses, including stalking and making threats.
+Domestic violence and assault involve a wide variety of offenses, including stalking and making threats.
 A strong defense starts with understanding the charges against you with the help of a smart attorney.

 The Killeen criminal defense attorneys at the Mary Beth Harrell Law Firm have decades of combined experience representing individuals charged with domestic assault and violence charges.
 We provide aggressive defense, helping you avoid the penalties and consequences that can come with a criminal conviction.